Aliases for NOG Gene

 GeneCards Summary for NOG Gene

 NOG (Noggin) is a Protein Coding gene.
-Diseases associated with NOG include multiple synostoses syndrome 1 and tarsal-carpal coalition syndrome.
-Among its related pathways are Signaling by GPCR and Cardiac Progenitor Differentiation.
+Diseases associated with NOG include tarsal-carpal coalition syndrome and brachydactyly, type b2.
+Among its related pathways are Signaling by GPCR and Mesenchymal Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include protein homodimerization activity and cytokine binding.

 UniProtKB/Swiss-Prot for NOG Gene

 Inhibitor of bone morphogenetic proteins (BMP) signaling which is required for growth and patterning of the neural tube and somite.
 Essential for cartilage morphogenesis and joint formation.
-Inhibits chondrocyte differentiation through its interaction with GDF5 (PubMed:21976273).
+Inhibits chondrocyte differentiation through its interaction with GDF5 and, probably, GDF6 (PubMed:21976273, PubMed:26643732).